Chapter 7 – Post-Morrison

 For some reason I never got a reply to my brilliant proposal (too many ASIO types having to seek new employment was the problem no doubt).

-Somehow I found out she was married to the boyfriend and they were living near Bonn’s hush-hush rocket development site in a forest outside Munich.
+Somehow I found out later she was married to the boyfriend and they were living in Bonn’s hush-hush rocket development site in a forest outside Munich.

 I found her.
 She said her husband was in Egypt involved with the secret rocket tests that were to create such fuss later.